 COVID-19 and the subsequent lockdown measures (including school closures) also brought with them a curtailing of general social contact and widespread social disruption.
 At times when in-person peer interaction was cut to a minimum, online and digital forms of interaction with peers (e.g., through online schooling or social media) might have helped buffer some of these social disruptions [18,19].
 Lack of access to the technologies necessary to support online interactions in a schooling context could have led to negative mental health consequences, especially as adolescent cognitive, biological and social development makes them more sensitive to limitations in social contact and decreases in peer interaction [20].
-We therefore examined whether lack of access to the computer or adequate internet connection needed for school had the potential to further exacerbate mental health impacts given technology’s crucial role in enabling adolescents to participate in both educational and social activities.
+We therefore examined whether lack of access to the computer or good internet connection needed for school had the potential to further exacerbate mental health impacts given technology’s crucial role in enabling adolescents to participate in both educational and social activities.

 In this study, we use Understanding Society, a large longitudinal panel survey from the United Kingdom to test whether the mental health trajectories of adolescents who were digitally excluded during the pandemic differed from those of their digitally included counterparts.
 Digital exclusion is a multifaceted problem [21,22] which can be defined as experiencing connectivity and accessibility barriers, as well as lacking digital skills and motivation [23].
 With digital literacy mandated for children at UK primary schools [24] and motivation to digitally connect in adolescence being high [25], our study focused on the impact of lack of connectivity and accessibility.
-Specifically, we examined the result of not having access to a computer or adequate internet connection for schoolwork.
+Specifically, we examined the result of not having access to a computer or good internet connection for schoolwork.
 While the question of how such digital exclusion affected adolescents during the pandemic has not been systematically investigated, research has found that adolescent mental health was not uniformly impacted during this time [26], and that more socioeconomically disadvantaged children and young people showed worse mental health [27].
 We therefore first examine trends in mental health across the pandemic using latent growth curve modelling, and then test whether these models differ for those without access to a computer or good internet connection compared with those with this digital access.

 Results